Stay in hostels

 Get travel insurance

 Travel insurance is the most important thing you get that you never want to use.
 If something goes wrong, you don’t want to be out thousands of dollars in bills.
 It will be there if you get robbed, flights get cancelled, you get sick or injured, or have to be sent home.
 It’s comprehensive and, for just a few dollars a day, one of the best investments you can get for a trip.
 You may think you’re superman/woman but so did my friend who broke her arm, didn’t have insurance, and had to pay thousands out of pocket.
 Insurance was there when I had to replace my camera and when I popped an eardrum scuba diving!
 Get it!
-Here are some tips on how to find the best travel insurance.
+You can search for the best travel insurance through something like fintechnews.my, but here are some tips on how to find the best travel insurance.

 My favorite companies are: